-Using the interactive technology from the American Battle Monuments Commission and primary sources, students will examine the impact of Executive Order 8802 both during and after World War II.
+Using primary and secondary sources, students will examine the impact of Executive Order 8802 both during and after World War II.

 Historical Context

 In June 1941, President Franklin D. Roosevelt signed Executive Order 8802.
 The order signaled the end of legal racial discrimination in the defense industry and government agencies but not the armed forces.
 Executive Order 8802 resulted in the creation of several African American units that served with distinction during World War II, ultimately dispelling notions held by members of the military establishment regarding black Americans' fitness or willingness to serve.
 One of these units was the Montford Point Marines.
 Although they were not initially welcomed by the Marine Corps establishment, they served with distinction in some of the toughest combat zones in the Pacific Theater.
 They participated in campaigns on Saipan, Guam, Peleliu, and Iwo Jima.
 The Montford Point Marines' actions would serve as one of the catalysts for the Civil Rights Movement.